United States intervention in Chile: Pinochet regime

 In a document declassified under the Obama administration's Chilean declassification project, documents were released stating that the CIA suspected Pinochet himself of personally giving the order for the assassination of Ronni Moffitt and Orlando Letelier.
-Although they were unable to gather enough intelligence that proved that he gave the order, they received shocking evidence from the Chilean Major, Armando Fernandez, who they convinced to come to the capital to provide them information, that Pinochet was directly involved in covering up the incident.
-Another declassified copy of a CIA special intelligence assessment on Pinochet's role in the Letelier and Moffitt assassinations were presented to the Chilean President Bachelet in 2016.
-That document asserts the CIA believed that Pinochet, "personally ordered his intelligence chief to carry out the murder."
-Even with the evidence that they had, the Secretary of State George Shultz did not feel that there was enough to indict Pinochet but instead used the information to try to convince Reagan to change their policy with Chile.
+Although they were unable to gather enough intelligence that proved that he gave the order, they received shocking evidence from Chilean Major Armando Fernandez, who they convinced to come to the capital to provide them information, that Pinochet was directly involved in covering up the incident.
+Another declassified copy of a CIA special intelligence assessment on Pinochet's role in the Letelier and Moffitt assassinations were presented to Chilean President Bachelet in 2016.
+That document asserts the CIA believed that Pinochet "personally ordered his intelligence chief to carry out the murder."
+Even with the evidence that they had, U.S. Secretary of State George Shultz did not feel that there was enough to indict Pinochet but instead used the information to try to convince Reagan to change their policy with Chile.
 Pinochet stepped down from power in 1990 and died on 10 December 2006, without facing trial.

+In the Michael Townley trial, he attributed responsibility for the orders to the DINA.
+In contrast, Chilean military officers Raúl Iturriaga Neumann and Manuel Contreras claimed that the assassination orders received by Townley in the various Chile-related cases came exclusively from the CIA, questioning his account and accusing him of lying to implicate the DINA and Pinochet, a thesis that Townley anticipated and explicitly denied in his private confessions.
+The Junta and Pinochet claimed to have not known of Townley’s existence until he was accused of being the author of the Letelier case.
+General Contreras lied and assured them he had no connection to Townley, something he also denied three times in 1976 and in 1978 during a meeting about his extradition.
+Based on those assurances, Pinochet agreed to hand him over to the U.S. Since Townley also participated in the assassination attempts on Prats and Leighton, and Pinochet was accused by the U.S. justice system of the attack on Orlando Letelier.
+The U.S. intelligence believed the attack on Letelier was ordered by Pinochet, without knowing the details of the Dina-Junta meetings.